basitsk09/test/README.md

   {
     dbId: 9,
     slNo: '9',
-    label: 'PROVISION ON ACCOUNT OF FSLO',
+    label: 'PROVISION ON ACCOUNT OF ENTRIES OUTSTANDING IN ADJUSTING ACCOUNT FOR PREVIOUS QUARTER(S)',
     provAmtStart: '',
     writeOff: '',
     addRed: '0.00',